Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 An anthraquinone intercalated into a DNA double helix, from the x-ray coordinate data.

-Find out about STR3DI32's molecular models, how you can generate them, and how you can use them in your daily tasks, presentations, reports and publications.
+Find out about StruMM3D's molecular models, how you can generate them, and how you can use them in your daily tasks, presentations, reports and publications.

 THE STR3DI MOLECULAR MODELERS

-If you are examining diffraction (x-ray, etc) coordinate data for accuracy and reliability, then only STR3DI32’s proven and superior structure analytical algorithms will ensure you of accurate analysis.
+If you are examining diffraction (x-ray, etc) coordinate data for accuracy and reliability, then only StruMM3D’s proven and superior structure analytical algorithms will ensure you of accurate analysis.

-· An improved molecular database.
-STR3DI32 records and monitors data (including a functional group analysis) on newly simulated molecules in it’s MOLECULE.LOG and MOLECULE.HTM database files.
+·An improved molecular database.
+StruMM3D records and monitors data (including a functional group analysis) on newly simulated molecules in it’s MOLECULE.LOG database file.
 Invalid/outdated entries are automatically flagged and deleted.
 An improved method for searching the log/database is now available.

-· A routine for calculating the molar enthalpies of formation of simple small molecules.
-This routine will be improved in future versions.
+·A routine for calculating the molar enthalpies of formation of simple small molecules.
+This routine is still under construction, and will be improved in future versions.
+At present, it gives good data for molecules comprised of C, H, N and O.

-· A totally reworked routine for automatically importing molecules of any size, up to 7168 atoms and lone pairs.
+·A totally reworked routine for automatically importing molecules of any size, up to 10000 atoms and lone pairs.
 No user input is necessary to adjust the programme’s limits, etc.

 · The Move/Measure routine automatically shows the energy of the molecule, if it is fully valence elaborated with hydrogens and lone pairs.

-· As of version 4.5.0.6, STR3DI32 will insert the molecule’s functional groups into the database, molecule.log/molecule.htm, in addition to your own (VERY BRIEF) molecular description.
+·StruMM3D will insert the molecule’s functional groups into the database, molecule.log, in addition to your own (VERY BRIEF) molecular description.
 This evolving feature will enhance your ability to search for molecules with special features.

-· And, if you like sound effects, now we’ve got some.
+·And, if you like sound effects, now we’ve got some.
+StruMM3D plays .MP3 files.
 Feel free to suggest, or substitute, ones you like.

 Meeting More Challenges

 Most C-H, O-H and N-H bonds in x-ray crystal structures are too short!
 In fact, based on the covalent radii of the atoms involved, in most instances the bond lengths would correspond to bond orders of 2!
-This is such a widespread problem that we tweaked STR3DI32 to handle these errors.
+This is such a widespread problem that we tweaked StruMM3D to automatically handle these errors.
 We also tweaked the graphics to enhance the viewing of multiple bonds in molecules, and the clipboard routine to give more options in copying images.
-The jump from version 4.2.0.x to version 4.5.0.x embraced several nice changes.

 Then, there is the totally unfathomable reluctance of the PDB group to require that element symbols be written as required in all of the rest of chemistry (Ca, Pb, Sb, etc, while PDB files use CA, PB, SB).
 So PDB files, as now written, can confuse users between calcium (written CA in PDB files) and carbon-alfa (also written CA in PDB files).
 Talk about nightmares.
 We’ll just have to keep making FileConv smarter, and we have, but get with the times PDB!